EconPapers

 Papers from arXiv.org

-In this paper, we consider the impact of the order flow auction (OFA) in the context of the proposer-builder separation (PBS) mechanism through a game-theoretic perspective.
-The OFA is designed to improve user welfare by redistributing maximal extractable value (MEV) to the users, in which two auctions take place: the order flow auction and the block-building auction.
-We formulate the OFA as a multiplayer game, and focus our analyses on the case of two competing players (builders).
-We prove the existence and uniqueness of a Nash equilibrium for the two-player game, and derive a closed-form solution by solving a quartic equation.
-Our result shows that the builder with a competitive advantage pays a relatively lower cost, leading to centralization in the builder space.
-In contrast, the proposer's shares evolve as a martingale process, which implies decentralization in the proposer (or, validator) space.
+Abstract: We study the impact of the order flow auction (OFA) in the context of the proposer-builder separation (PBS) mechanism in blockchains through a game-theoretic perspective.
+The OFA is designed to improve user welfare by redistributing maximal extractable value (MEV) to the users, in which two sequential auctions take place: the order flow auction and the block-building auction.
+We formulate the OFA as a multiplayer game, and establish the existence of a Nash equilibrium, and in the two-player case derive a closed-form solution (and prove its uniqueness) via a quartic equation.
+Our result shows that the builder with a competitive advantage pays a lower cost, leading to a higher revenue, and adding to centralization in the builder space.
+In contrast, the proposer's shares evolve as a martingale process, which implies decentralization in the proposer/validator space.
 Our analyses rely on various tools from stochastic processes, convex optimization, and polynomial equations.
-We also conduct numerical studies to corroborate our findings, and explore other features of the OFA under the PBS mechanism.
+We also conduct numerical studies to corroborate our findings, and to bring out other features of the OFA under the PBS mechanism.

 References: View references in EconPapers View complete reference list from CitEc